RazanAlzahrani1/EC_EDA/README.md

 Electronics company (EC) is Saudi Arabia-company based on sales different types of electronics such as Apple Air pods Headphones, Batteries, USB-C Charging Cable and laptops etc..

 ### Motivation:
-E company want to do sales analytics for forecasting future sales performance and for improving sales.
+Electronic company want to do analyze sales performance for improving sales in one month.

 ### Questions: